 - 25 November 2021 from 10:00 to 12:30

-This 2-day course highlights the various considerations to be taken into account while moving from the preclinical research to the clinical development in humans.
-It enables a bidirectional transfer of the knowledge and research, making the transition into clinical research smooth and effective.
-The first day of the course will be spent describing the preclinical perspective (toxicology and manufacturing) including a workshop on completion of an IMPD.
-The second day will focus on the clinical side of development, including First in Human study design, submission to authorities, the regulator’s perspective and maintaining quality throughout the process.
+This course highlights the various considerations to be considered while moving from preclinical research to clinical development in humans.
+It enables a bidirectional transfer of knowledge and research, making the transition into clinical research smooth and effective.
+The first part of the course will be spent describing the preclinical perspective (toxicology and manufacturing) including a workshop.
+The second part will focus on the clinical side of development, including First in Human study design, submission to authorities, the regulator’s perspective, and maintaining quality throughout the process.
 You will be able to put your newly gained knowledge immediately into practice as the trainers will guide you to take a new compound through the entire process.